hawleyfarm/hawleyfarm.github.com/content/_index.md

 Class = "third-slide"
 imageCarousel = "/images/photos/P1010077.JPG"
 text = "Devon is said to be one of the most beautiful counties in the United Kingdom with history, culture and stunning views intertwined.
-The Jurassic Coast has a great story to tell and the rolling Blackdown Hills are the perfect place to enjoy a picnic on in the warm summer months." title = "Stay in quiet rural East Devon"
+The Jurassic Coast has a great story to tell and the rolling Blackdown Hills are the perfect place to enjoy a picnic on in the warm summer months." title = "Stay in quiet rural East Devon close to the Coast" [[carousel]]
-[[carousel]]
 Class = "fourth-slide"
 imageCarousel = "/images/photos/lymeregisbeachandhabour.JPG"